 Hidalgo County announces new online accessibility toolbar

-Hidalgo County lunched an interactive, assistive toolbar on its website to assist those with disabilities online.
+Hidalgo County launched an interactive, assistive toolbar on its website to assist those with disabilities online.

 The Recite Me assistive toolbar allows those visiting the Hidalgo County website an inclusive online experience that enables visitors of all abilities to access the site barrier-free, according to a release from the county.